this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 Emu

-This blog is about friendships with Emus and anecdotes from old friends regarding this remarkable bird.
+This story is about friendships with Emus and anecdotes from old friends regarding this remarkable bird.

 Gerald Durrell and Corfu